 If you do your homework first, the next step will be much easier.

 Tip 4.
 Take Bold Action Toward Your Dreams!

 After following the first three steps, you’ve probably got a good idea of what you're looking for in a work-from-home business.
 If there's an idea that won't leave you alone, that's the one to move toward.
 Remember, you can pivot or change direction entirely later if your first choice doesn't turn out to be all you hoped it would be.

 Once you know; act boldly.
 Don’t put it off.
 Go for it!

 If you don’t have all the knowledge, skills, or materials you need in the beginning, it’s okay.
-There are many courses and training options available, and groups that can help you succeed.
+There are many courses and training options available.
+There are also groups that can help you succeed in your new career.

 - If you don’t have the money for courses or training at first, seek out options for free training.
 The goal is to get started.
 You can check out some free courses here.